Hexworks/the-cogitator/_posts/2018-04-25-going-beyond-android-kotlin-on-the-frontend.md

 This is a necessity because we'll delegate a lot of work to javascript libraries like [Karma](https://karma-runner.github.io/2.0/index.html) and [Webpack](https://github.com/webpack/webpack).

-> For those of you who want to **completely** get rid of javascript, I have bad news: Currently there is no way to completely do away with it.
-We are still stuck with *some* js tools.
+> For those of you who want to **completely** get rid of javascript, I have bad news: currently it is very hard to completely do away with it.
+We are either stuck with *some* js tools or we have to completely rewrite everything in Kotlin including tooling.

 Next, instead of applying the `kotlin` plugin we'll use the `kotlin-platform-js` along with `kotlin-dce-js` and `com.moowork.node`: